d3rp/clima/README.md

 * better output for subcommands
   * fire v0.2.1 has this, but hides the parameter parsing and looks awful on windows
 * implicitly map <cmd> -h -> <cmd> -- -h
+* way to define schema within the cli class